Winter dog walks: Safety tips

 Winter can be harsh on your dog’s paws.
 Make sure you check your dog’s paws regularly to look for signs of dryness, cracks or irritation.
 Check out our post on winter paw care for more information on protecting your dog’s paws.

-The winter season can be hard on all of us, but following these tips will help minimize it’s negative impacts on your pets.
+The winter season can be hard on all of us, but following these tips will help minimize its negative impacts on your furry friend.